pssilv/Combinatorial-optimization/Readme.txt

 complexity because it's gonna takes years to test all possibilites even pruning the binary tree.

 Second thing is that some NP-complete problems rely on luck to solve, for example on minesweep you can get stuck on some ambiguous cases where you doesn't have enough clues to decide where the mines are.

+Planning to create new solvers for knapsack problem and Rubik's cube.

 Donate if you want:
 bitcoin:bc1ql7h7nlzewj7g6jaj9qv3x90mtwggudyjyx3m57hewh5cgw572fys4rwdpj